-- FOR the election of all nominees as directors; - FOR the advisory resolution approving Quanta's executive compensation; - FOR ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2018; and - FOR approval of the proposed amendment to the Omnibus Plan to increase the number of shares of Common Stock that may be issued thereunder by 1,550,000 shares and make certain other changes thereto.
+- FOR the election of all nominees as directors; - FOR the advisory resolution approving Quanta's executive compensation; - FOR ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for fiscal year 2019; and - FOR approval of the 2019 Omnibus Plan.

-When and where is the annual meeting?
+When and where is the Annual Meeting?

-The annual meeting will be held in the Williams Tower, 2nd Floor Conference Center, Auditorium No. 1, located at 2800 Post Oak Boulevard, Houston, Texas 77056, on May 24, 2018 at 8:30 a.m. local time.
+The Annual Meeting will be held in the Williams Tower, 2nd Floor Conference Center, Auditorium No. 1, located at 2800 Post Oak Boulevard, Houston, Texas 77056, on May 23, 2019 at 8:30 a.m. local time.

-Who can attend the meeting?
+Who can attend the Annual Meeting?

-All stockholders of record as of March 26, 2018, or their duly appointed proxies, may attend the meeting, and each may be accompanied by one guest.
+All stockholders of record as of March 25, 2019, or their duly appointed proxies, may attend the Annual Meeting, and each may be accompanied by one guest.
 Seating, however, is limited.
-Admission to the meeting will be on a first-come, first-served basis.
-Registration and seating will begin at 8:00 a.m. on May 24, 2018.
+Admission to the Annual Meeting will be on a first-come, first-served basis.
+Registration and seating will begin at 8:00 a.m. on May 23, 2019.
 Each stockholder will be asked to present valid picture identification, such as a driver's license or passport.
-Cameras, recording devices and other electronic devices will not be permitted at the meeting.
-To obtain directions to the meeting, please contact our Corporate Secretary at (713) 629-7600.
+Cameras, recording devices and other electronic devices will not be permitted at the Annual Meeting.
+To obtain directions to the Annual Meeting, please contact our Corporate Secretary at (713) 629-7600.

-If you hold your shares in "street name" (that is, through a broker, bank or other nominee), you will need to bring a copy of a brokerage statement reflecting your stock ownership as of the record date and check in at the registration desk at the meeting.
+If you hold your shares in "street name" (that is, through a broker, bank or other nominee), you will need to bring a copy of a brokerage statement reflecting your stock ownership as of the record date and check in at the registration desk at the Annual Meeting.